roy-buhay/NFT-Marketplace/README.md

 - [OpenZeppelin](https://docs.openzeppelin.com/contracts/4.x/) - Standard for secure blockchain applications
 - [Yarn](https://yarnpkg.com/) - Yarn is a package manager that doubles down as project manager.
 #
-### Interact with the deployed DApp
+### Interact with the deployed dApp
-- NFT Marketplace DApp requires [Metamask](https://metamask.io/) browser wallet extension to interact with.
+- NFT Marketplace dApp requires [Metamask](https://metamask.io/) browser wallet extension to interact with.
 - Connect metamask browser wallet to the Localhost/Hardhat Test Network.
 - Request and get test ethers for the metamask account from the generated wallet addresses by hardhat.
 - NFT Marketplace Smart Contract is deployed locally thru the hardhat network